jayjuk/corvid/common/README.md

 ## Storage Manager

-Manages storage and retrieval of game data
+Manages storage and retrieval of world data

 ## AI Manager

-Manages interaction with LLM for specific use cases of the game manager (e.g. generation of room descriptions and images)
+Manages interaction with LLM for specific use cases of the world manager (e.g. generation of room descriptions and images)

 ## Logger